 Another huge pointer is that the vast majority of the medical organisations and professionals in the world treat alcoholism as if it’s a disease, including the NHS and American Society of Addiction Medicine (ASAM).

 ASAM has gone on record to state:

 “Addiction is a primary, chronic disease of brain reward, motivation, memory and related circuitry.
-Addiction affects neurotransmission and interactions within reward structures of the brain, including the nucleus accumbens, anterior cingulate cortex, basal forebrain and amygdala, such that motivational hierarchies are altered and addictive behaviors, which may or may not include alcohol and other drug use, supplant healthy, self-care related behaviors”
+Addiction affects neurotransmission and interactions within reward structures of the brain, including the nucleus accumbens, anterior cingulate cortex, basal forebrain and amygdala, such that motivational hierarchies are altered and addictive behaviours, which may or may not include alcohol and other drug use, supplant healthy, self-care related behaviours”

 This quote is pretty unambiguous and helps us to see how certain behaviours in alcoholics that may seem purposeful and a result of a person’s character, are more commonly driven by the alcohol problem itself and the changes it makes to the brain.

 Chronic brain diseases cannot be cured by medicine or prevented by a vaccine – they also get worse with time if not treated.